 Intellectual property disputes may occur in the markets in which we compete.
 Many of our competitors are large companies with significant intellectual property portfolios, which they may use to assert claims of infringement, misappropriation or other violations of intellectual property rights against us, or our customers.
 Any allegation of infringement, misappropriation or other violation of intellectual property rights by a third party, even those without merit, could cause us to incur substantial costs defending against the claim, could distract our management from our business, and could cause uncertainty among our customers or prospective customers, all of which could have an adverse effect on our business or revenue.
 We are currently engaged in ongoing litigation with MSC, a competitor of ours, who brought suit against us in 2007 alleging misappropriation of trade secrets, breach of confidentiality and other employment-related claims.
 A jury returned a verdict against us in April 2014.
 After a successful challenge by us in November 2014, this verdict was partially vacated except for damages for \$425,000 related to certain employment matters and the court ordered a new trial on damages for the trade secrets claims.
 No trial date is scheduled.
 On August 21, 2017, the court granted Altair's motion to strike the testimony of MSC's damage expert.
-The court has not provided guidance on how the case will proceed.
+On October 11, 2017, the court mooted the remaining pre-trial motions and allowed us to file a motion for summary judgment on the issue of whether MSC can prove damages.
 We cannot be certain of the outcome of this matter.
 We agreed to indemnify our employees named in the MSC litigation.
 See the section entitled "Business-Legal and regulatory-Legal proceedings-Litigation."